Incident Management is not available on the Datadog for Government site.

 You can also declare an incident from a graph, monitor, or the incidents API.
 For APM users, you can click the Siren icon on any APM graph to declare an incident.

 As part of the Slack integration, you can also use the /datadog incident shortcut to declare an incident and set the title, severity, and customer impact.

 After the incident has been created, you can add additional notifications by clicking on the Notify button in the top right corner.

 Click Open Slack Channel on the top left of the incident’s page to go to the incident’s Slack channel.

 A new Slack channel dedicated to the incident is automatically created for any new incident, so that you can consolidate communication with your team and begin troubleshooting.
 If your organization’s Slack integration is set up to update a global incident channel, then the channel is updated with the new incident.

 In this example, you are the only one added to the new incident channel.
-When you add additional people or services in Additional Notifications for an actual incident, everyone will be automatically added to the incident channel.
+When you add additional people or services in Additional Notifications for an actual incident, everyone is automatically added to the incident channel.

 If you don’t have the Slack integration enabled, click Link to Chat to add the link to the chat service you are using to discuss the incident.